 - alumni surveys

-The programme directors use the evaluation results for the further development of the content of their programmes, for adjustments to the structure of the programme and for the further development of didactic formats (especially in the case of programme revisions) as well as for the further development of the learning competences of the lecturers and for the selection of suitable lecturers.
+The programm directors use the evaluation results for the further development of the content of their programs, for adjustments to the structure of the program and for the further development of didactic formats (especially in the case of program revisions) as well as for the further development of the learning competences of the lecturers and for the selection of suitable lecturers.

-In addition, annual reports are submitted by the programme directors to the Advanced Studies, who presents the results in aggregated form in the overall annual report on continuing education for the attention of the Continuing Education Committee, the President´s Board and the Senate.
+In addition, annual reports are submitted by the program directors to the Continuing-Education Office, who presents the results in aggregated form in the overall annual report on continuing education for the attention of the Continuing-Education Committee, the President´s Board and the Senate.

-The comprehensive implementation and practical realisation of the quality assurance system, which is planned by the beginning of 2022, is intended to ensure a consistently high quality of the continuing education programmes and their further development.
+The comprehensive implementation and practical realisation of the quality assurance system, which is planned by the beginning of 2022, is intended to ensure a consistently high quality of the continuing-education programs and their further development.

 However, a real quality culture goes beyond formalised evaluations - it must be supported and lived by all participants in a constructive atmosphere of trust in order to develop.
-For example, informal feedback at all levels should be passed on to those responsible for the respective continuing education programmes and taken seriously by them so that, if necessary, the appropriate practical adjustments can be made.
+For example, informal feedback at all levels should be passed on to those responsible for the respective continuing-education programs and taken seriously by them so that, if necessary, the appropriate practical adjustments can be made.